 Admission to the Program

-Applications are evaluated holistically on a combination of prior academic performance, GRE/GMAT score, work experience, statement of purpose, and letters of recommendation, and goals that are a good fit for the program.
+Applications are evaluated holistically on a combination of prior academic performance, work experience, essays, letters of recommendation, and goals that are a good fit for the program.

 The UC Berkeley School of Information seeks students with the academic abilities to meet the demands of a rigorous graduate program.